susanyang17/doc/dev-ref/Supported_Data_Format.md

 `[Red][<=100];[Blue][>100]`

-## For percentages, and scientific notation format
+## For percentages and scientific notation format

 ### Display percentages